 - Half-painted red/white roses

-Just remember to have fun with the cake or cupcakes.
+Just remember to have fun with these Alice in Wonderland cakes.
 And as you throw the best un-birthday party anyone’s ever seen, remember that everybody’s just a little bit mad – and that’s where the fun is.